 Eastek International stands committed to complying with U.S. law regarding “Conflict Minerals” from the Democratic Republic of Congo.

-We are in contact with all of our suppliers to obtain their completed EICC GeSI (Global e-Sustainability Initiative) declaration forms to demonstrate Eastek’s compliance to the “Conflict Minerals” rules.
+We are in contact with all of our suppliers to obtain their completed EICC GeSI (Global e-Sustainability Initiative) declaration forms to demonstrate Eastek’s compliance with the “Conflict Minerals” rules.

-This policy will remain in effect for foreseeable future.
+This policy will remain in effect for the foreseeable future.

 Daljit Sabharwal, VP Supply Chain